 The Winter's Tale will feature choreography by Chase Brock, with scenic design by Justin Townsend, lighting design by Tyler Micoleau, costume design by Paul Carey and sound design by Acme Sound Partners.

+According to the Public, " The Winter's Tale brings Shakespeare's tale of mystery and magic to life as never before.
+Featuring Public Works' signature blend of professional actors, community members, and special guests, this musical adaptation will explode with authentic performances that come together to tell Shakespeare’s beloved fable of hard-won joy and the promise of renewal."
 "Public Works is about pursuing a fully participatory model of theater.
 We have people of all ages and backgrounds coming together from across the city to tell this story," deBessonet said in a statement.
 "The project both celebrates the depth of our community partnerships, and also creates the opportunity for us to work with these splendid cameo groups from all over the city – it will be a Winter's Tale with stilt walkers, Bollywood dancers, and cast members ranging from small children to elders, and also one defined by the robustness of the relationships developed over two years of community collaboration."